yatish27/CSC591-DevOps-HW3/README.md

 ## Setup
-To run the application
+To install all teh dependencies

     bundle install

-to make sure all the dependecies are installed
 Start the application using foreman

     foreman start